2016 Serbian local elections: South Bačka District

 Local elections were held in the one city (Novi Sad) and ten of the eleven separate municipalities of the South Bačka District.
 The exception was Vrbas, which was on a different four-year electoral cycle at the time.

 The City of Novi Sad comprises two municipalities (the City municipality of Novi Sad and Petrovaradin), although their powers are very limited relative to the city government.
 Unlike Belgrade, Niš, and Vranje, Novi Sad does not have directly elected municipal assemblies.

 The Progressive Party and its allies placed first in all cities and municipalities that held elections, and members of the Progressive Party were subsequently chosen as mayors in all jurisdictions.

 Novi Sad

 Results of the election for the City Assembly of Novi Sad:

 Incumbent mayor Miloš Vučević of the Progressive Party was confirmed for a second term in office after the election, by a vote of fifty-two to twenty-two (with four invalid votes).
 The government was supported by the Progressives, the Socialists, and the League of Social Democrats.

 Milorad Mirčić, who served as the city's mayor in the 1990s, was re-elected to the assembly from the second position on the Radical Party list.
+Future parliamentarian Mirka Lukić Šarkanović was elected from the third position on the Socialist Party's list.
 Parliamentarian Nada Lazić received the fifteenth position on the League of Social Democrats of Vojvodina list and was not elected.